Why Won't Team USA Dip the Flag at the Opening Ceremonies?

 Rather than being a matter of good old American pride, Dyreson speculates that the Irish-American athlete’s actions were more about disdain for the British.
 In that era, Irish athletes riled at competing under the Union Jack.
 And there's no hard evidence the "no earthly king" quip was ever muttered.

 Until 1936, the practice to dip or not to dip flip-flopped.
 King Gustav V received a dipped flag in the 1912 Games, but 1936 was an easy call.
 The U.S. nearly didn’t participate in the Berlin Summer Olympics, let alone dip a flag in respect to Adolf Hitler.
 The decision to not dip was announced beforehand, and the U.S. was joined in protest by Bulgaria, Iceland and India, according to contemporary media reports.
 The move wasn't a decision of the athlete, it was a top-down call from the United States Olympic Committee and, as traditions often begin, it just stuck.
+(In the 1940s, the tradition was formalized in the flag code, which reads “the flag should not be dipped to any person or thing.”)

 So when we don't dip our flag, it's not pride.
 It's not hubris.
 It's not nationalism.
 It's just a big F-you to Hitler.